Dennis Shaw

-Dennis Wendell Shaw (born March 3, 1947) is a former American football quarterback in the National Football League for the Buffalo Bills, St. Louis Cardinals, New York Giants, and the Kansas City Chiefs.
+Dennis Wendell Shaw (born March 3, 1947) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Buffalo Bills, St. Louis Cardinals, New York Giants, and Kansas City Chiefs.
+He played college football for the San Diego State Aztecs.

+Career

-College career
+College

 Shaw played college football for the San Diego State University Aztecs.
-While playing for the Aztecs he set an NCAA record by throwing nine touchdown passes in a 70-10 win against New Mexico State University on November 15, 1969.
+While playing for the Aztecs he set an NCAA record by throwing nine touchdown passes in a 70–10 win against the New Mexico State Aggies on November 15, 1969.
 In that same season he set a single season school record for touchdown passes (39) and passes intercepted (26), the latter statistic led the NCAA for that season.
-He transferred from the University of Southern California and also played prior to that at Mount San Antonio Junior College.
+He transferred from the University of Southern California and also played prior to that at Mt.
+San Antonio College.

-Professional career
+NFL

-Shaw was drafted in the second round by the Buffalo Bills in the 1970 draft.
+Shaw was drafted in the second round of the 1970 draft by the Buffalo Bills.
 He was the third quarterback on the roster for the team next to Dan Darragh and James Harris.
 In the first game of the season, he stepped in for Darragh, going 4-for-7 for 52 yards in the 25–10 loss to the Denver Broncos.
 In the second game, he took over for an ineffective Darragh and went 13-of-18 for 143 yards, although he threw two interceptions in the 19–0 loss to the Los Angeles Rams.
 He was named the starter for the following game against the New York Jets.
-He went 12-of-21 for 317 yards with two touchdowns and two interceptions in the 34–31 victory, with Shaw's pass to Marlin Briscoe delivering the victory.
-It was one of only three games where he would throw two touchdowns along with one of only two games with over 300 yards passing.
-He threw for 10 touchdowns and 20 interceptions on the year, throwing an interception in all but one of the games he started while passing for 2,507 yards and a 65.3 passing rating, with the Bills going 3–10–1 on the season after losing six of their last seven games (with one tie) to close the year out.
-Despite a dismal season, he was sixth in yards, sixteenth in touchdowns, seventh in completion percentage along with second in interceptions.
+Shaw went 12-of-21 for 317 yards with two touchdowns and two interceptions in the 34–31 victory, with his pass to Marlin Briscoe delivering the victory.
+It was one of only three games where Shaw would throw two touchdowns along with one of only two games with over 300 yards passing.
+For 1970 Shaw threw for 10 touchdowns and 20 interceptions.
+He threw an interception in all but one of the games he started while passing for 2,507 yards and a 65.3 passing rating, while the Bills went 3–10–1 after losing six of their last seven games (with one tie).

+Despite a dismal season, he was sixth in yards, sixteenth in touchdowns, seventh in completion percentage alongside being second in interceptions.
 He was plagued by fumbles, for which he had ten of in the season along with being sacked 41 times.
-Shaw was named NFL Offensive Rookie of the Year by the Associated Press in 1970, becoming the first quarterback to ever receive the award (beating players such as Terry Bradshaw), which had been given out since 1967; no quarterback would win the award again until Ben Roethlisberger.
+Shaw was named NFL Offensive Rookie of the Year by the Associated Press in 1970, becoming the first quarterback to ever receive the award since its 1967 inception; no quarterback would win again until Ben Roethlisberger in 2004.